wrongcoder/gdx-archetype/src/main/resources/archetype-resources/README.md

 html target every once in a while.
 Developing using the GWT SuperDev mode is another possibility.

-To start up a web server to test the html target:
+To start up a web server to test the html target, execute:

 	${artifactId}${symbol_dollar} mvn -P html,dev clean package tomcat7:run